nova0821/iotjs-wiki/Build-for-Linux.md

 nuttx-home= (no default value)
 ```

-options that may need explanations
+Options that may need explanations
 * builddir: compile intermediate and output files are generated here.
 * buildlib: generating iotjs to a library if true such as for NuttX.
 It doesn't need value, just --buildlib will do it.
 * nuttx-home: it's NuttX platform specific, to tell where the NuttX configuration and header files are.

-To give the option, please use two dashes '--' before the option name as described in next section.
+To give options, please use two dashes '--' before the option name as described in next section.

 ### 3. Build all at once

-IoT.js and required submodules are generated all at once with build.py in tools folder.
+IoT.js and required sub-modules are generated all at once in tools folder with build.py.

 ```
 cd iotjs